-Marblehead, a coastal community of 19,808 residents some 18 miles north of Boston, is renowned as the Yachting Capital of America, the birthplace of the American Navy and is also famous for its contributions to the American Revolution and Civil War.
-Its quaint narrow streets with historic 17th and 18th Century buildings mirror Marblehead as it has existed since its founding in 1629.
+Marblehead, a coastal community of 19,808 residents approximately 18 miles north of Boston, is renowned as the Yachting Capital of America, the birthplace of the American Navy and is also famous for its contributions to the American Revolution and Civil War.
+Its quaint narrow streets with historic 17th and 18th century buildings mirror Marblehead as it has existed since its founding in 1629.

 Marblehead Things To Do

 Marblehead Harbor has one of the finest displays of sailing craft anywhere and has been the starting and finishing port for many national and international races, including races between Marblehead and Kiel, Germany; San Sebastian, Spain; and Bermuda.
 An annual race between Halifax, Nova Scotia and Marblehead started in 1905 and the yearly mid-summer Marblehead Race Week competition, which dates to 1889, still attracts yachtsmen from around the world.